 By the 1800’s Oxford’s fortunes turned from Tobacco to Oysters.
 It became a working class Watermen’s town, with twenty crab and oyster-packing plants on the waterfront.
 Now there are none.

-With the smelly shellfish processing plants gone, Oxford became a sought-after town for wealthy retirees who seek a quiet, small town life.
+With the smelly shellfish processing plants gone, Oxford became a sought-after town for wealthy retirees seeking a quiet, small town life in homes with backyards that offer sweeping cove views.
+Real estate there commands some of the highest prices in Maryland.

 Other offbeat tidbits about Oxford MD

 The Oxford Police Department consists of three cops who apparently do their job well.
-There is no crime here, according to Nollmeyer.
+There is no violent crime here.
+Zero percent.

-There is one market, one shop, one museum – and there are 700 boat slips in Oxford.
+There is one market, one shop, one museum – and 700 boat slips in Oxford.

 The Nellie Stevens Holly tree was developed here 109 years ago.